venkspr/oow19/lab1.md

 - Product List CSV : [products.csv](assets/products.csv)

-Before we can import this data as business objects, the first step would be create the underlying BO's.
-So lets go through that process.

 ### Step 1 : First click on business objects icon, indicated by number 1 screen shot below.

 - Upon clicking on business objects a list of business objects will be displayed.
 Since this is a new application, there are none.